padillaco/auto-deploy/WPENGINE_SETUP.md

 ## 1. Copy the Workflow File Template

-Copy this [.github](/example/.github/) folder to the root of the repository that is being setup for auto-deployments.
-If the **.github/workflows** folder already exists within the repository, then copy only the [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file to the workflows folder.
+Copy the [.github](/wpengine/workflow-templates/.github) folder to the WordPress root of the repository that is being setup for auto-deployments.

 ## 2. Actions

- The [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file includes 3 actions:
+The [.github/workflows/wpengine-deploy.yml](/wpengine/workflow-templates/.github/workflows/wpengine-deploy.yml) workflow file includes 3 actions:

 1. Setup Node: Downloads and caches Node.js and adds it to the PATH
 2. Install JS Dependencies and Build Theme Assets